MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 Naturally, it would be nice for the language to specify one way to go about concurrency which is efficient and portable across many systems, especially as multithreaded applications became more prevalent in consumer software.
 So, C++11 finally introduced one officialy memory model.[2]

 ### C++11 memory model - overview

+TODO: maybe replace/combined this with the standard's definition

 As mentioned a few times so far, a memory model is a contract between a user and implementer.
 In the case of C++, the user is the programmer, and the implementer is the compiler plus CPU hardware.
 The memory model sets forth three broad strokes of specification: